NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

    $this->parameters['myParameter'] = 'myValue';

-Later on, the string ``'myValue'`` will be transferred back to the View layer. if the User changes the value through the user interface and sends it back again, you will get the changed value.
+Later on, the string ``'myValue'`` will be transferred back to the View layer.
+If the User changes the value through the user interface and sends it back again, you will get the changed value.

 In the `View layer`_ section you will see how to render a UI control that changes the parameter value.
 In our example a text input field would fit well.